An Activity-Based Model of Transport Demand for Greater Melbourne: Method

-In the final output of the algorithm (Table~\ref{tab:diary}), this step is responsible for populating columns \kk{SA1} (\gls{sa1} where this activity will take place), \kk{LocationType} (the type of location within the \gls{sa1} where the activity should take place, to be assigned in the subsequent step), \kk{Mode} (the travel mode by which the person will arrive at that activity; not applicable for the first activity of the day), and \kk{Distance} (the distance between the current and preceding \gls{sa1} regions derived from the OD-matrix).
+In the final output of the algorithm (Table~\ref{tab:diary}), this step populates columns \kk{SA1} (\gls{sa1} where this activity will take place), \kk{LocationType} (the type of location within the \gls{sa1} where the activity should take place, to be assigned in the subsequent step), \kk{Mode} (the travel mode by which the person will arrive at that activity; not applicable for the first activity of the day), and \kk{Distance} (the distance between the current and preceding \gls{sa1} regions derived from the OD-matrix).